 Ingredients

-- 5 large potatoes (I typically find you want one potato per person)
+- 5 large russet potatoes (I typically find you want one potato per person)

 - Water